The regularity problem for the Laplace equation in rough domains: The end of the proof of Theorem

 \vv

-The second part of Theorem \ref{teomain}, which deals with the problem $(\wt R_p)$, is deduced from Lemma \ref{lem6.2*} and the next lemma, which shows the connection between the Haj\l asz gradient and the tangential gradient for Lipschitz functions under the assumptions in Theorem \ref{teomain}.
+The second part of Theorem \ref{teomain}, which deals with the problem $(\wt R_p)$, is deduced from Lemma \ref{lem6.2*} and Lemma \ref{lemtec99}, which shows the connection between the Haj\l asz gradient and the tangential gradient for Lipschitz functions under the assumptions in Theorem \ref{teomain}.
+We proceed to prove it now.